James Alby

 To live, to experience life- for me, is to create.

 I felt a gravitational pull towards ceramics in 2023.
 As soon as I touched clay on a potter’s wheel, I knew that it was something I wanted to pursue.
-I felt a similar energy and discipline to skateboarding.
+It felt like a similar energy and discipline to when I started skateboarding.
 I was quickly advancing and exhibited my work for the first time in 2024.
 12 months later, I had exhibited 12 more times, often with newly created pieces.
 In that time, I was fortunate enough to be the subject of the award-winning short-documentary “Chimera”, directed by Daniel Cantu; and I was accepted as a resident artist at Heirloom Ceramic Studio.